-Service will account for 30 per cent of net sales in the long term
+TARGET Service will account for 30 per cent of net sales in the long term

-The share of sales from Services did not change in 2022, but had good growth mainly in AirTech, which has an extensive service business.
+Comment on 2022 outcome The share of sales from Services did not change in 2022, but had good growth mainly in AirTech, which has an extensive service business.
 Within FoodTech, a SaaS offering is being developed and offered.